jessicagrayson/final-project/notes.md

 - Routing nc
 - Adjust and customize colors wf
 - Connect user and entry via userId
+- Remove comments and remove ml and mt etc from components and replace with proper flexing mh
+- Drag and drop images nc
+- Gradient/additional design on entry page dl
+- Form values should submit upon submission nc

 * wishful = wf
 * must have = mh
 * Need but not crucial = nc
+* do later = dl